KlashbeN/BrowseAMall/ProjectLog.md

 Total 117 hours

 Date: 23th - 24th June
 What did we do?
-Updated About us and Contact us page.
+Edited About us, Contact us and index page.
 				About 2 hrs each student.
 Total 119 hours